Community-Open-Thrust/Athena-A-2ET-1.64_Community/README.md

 "Acknoledgement of the Original Authors: Neva-Aero and the Human Team Members between 2013 and 2022 : F.M.
 Robert Vergnes, Laurent Martin, David Brotherton-Ratcliffe, Renaud-Pierre Blanpain, Daniel Schübeler, Sandro Pinent, Anthony Gambus, Tal Stokes, Valentin Bertrand, Tomas Valaitis, Louis Fourdan, Elie de Fonclare "

+# About 3D Printing
+All 3D printed parts must be in Polycarbonate in order to sustain mechanical constraints and temperature.
+Only blades can be Printed in PLA with epoxy light coating.
+All rotors must be balanced after assembly before mounting to the turbine.